rockthejvm/scala-2-advanced/README.md

 How to install:
 - either clone the repo or download as zip
 - open with IntelliJ as it's a simple IDEA project
-- ensure the project is configured to use Scala version 2.12

 If you have changes to suggest to this repo, either
 - submit a GitHub issue